Testing¶

 Running¶

-The incremental tests can be run with ./scripts/update_suite.rb -i
+Incremental tests can be run with various granularity:

 Writing¶